WeblateOrg/weblate/docs/admin/install.rst

 -----------------------

-After your configuration is ready, you can run :samp:`weblate migrate` to create the database structure.
+After your configuration is ready, you can run :wladmin:`migrate` to create the database structure.
 Now you should be able to create translation projects using the admin interface.

-In case you want to run an installation non interactively, you can use :samp:`weblate migrate --noinput`, and then create an admin user using :djadmin:`createadmin` command.

 Once you are done, you should also check the :guilabel:`Performance report` in the admin interface, which will give you hints of potential non optimal configuration on your